hansenlab/mNSF/tutorial/dlpfc.md

 ### 5.1 Loading and Processing Data

+The DLPFC data could be downloaded and processed via "SpatialExperiment" package.
+See full tutorial for loading the data, quality control, and description of this dataset on this website: https://lmweber.org/OSTA/pages/seq-workflow-dlpfc.html

 mNSF requires your data to be in a specific format.
 Here's a detailed explanation of how to load and process your data:

 ```python
 list_D = []